 Did you know that, on average, it takes up to 5 years for a woman struggling with the symptoms of an autoimmune disease to get an accurate diagnosis?
 Women with Hashimoto’s symptoms, for example, often fall through the cracks – sometimes suffering for years with fatigue, brain fog, weight gain and inability to lose weight, depression and anxiety, and sometimes serious hormonal challenges like infertility or recurrent miscarriages, before getting properly diagnosed and treated.
 And for women with endometriosis?
 A shocking 9.3 years of pain and other symptoms, on average, before a diagnosis is made.

 It doesn’t end there.
-At least 5000 more women die of heart attacks in the hospital each year than men.
+More women die of heart attacks in the hospital each year than men.
 Let me make that even more clear – women already in the hospital who then report heart attack symptoms, are more likely to die of heart attack than men in the same situation.
 We are more likely to be told it’s anxiety or stress, and are more likely to be given a sleep, anxiety, or pain medication, whereas men are more likely to receive an appropriate cardiac workup.

 Thousands of women have written me with stories not just of being medically dismissed, but medically mistreated – to the extent that we really need a hashtag for medical abuse as in #medicalmetoo.